Kaltsoon/data-management-and-databases/exercises/sql-exercises-3.md

 # SQL Exercises 3: Aggregate functions, handling strings & dates, type casting

+> [!IMPORTANT]
+> Create a Word document named `sql-exercises-3-YOURFAMILYNAME.docx`.
+For all the SQL queries, please copy and paste both **the SQL statement and the result (e.g., as a [screenshot](https://www.take-a-screenshot.org/))** into your Word document.
+Do not worry about formatting.
+Finally, submit the Word document to Moodle.

+> [!IMPORTANT]
+> See the following in this week's "Materials" section on the course outline page:
+> - **Database Diagram**: this shows the database structure (tables, columns, primary keys, foreign keys).
+> - **Query Results**: compare the result of your own query to the given query result.

 Write task numbers to your SQL query window as follows:

 ```sql